jay9645/tp/docs/UserGuide.md

 * It is optional to include the `POLICY_URL` for the specified `POLICY_ID`.
 * To include the URL, remember to use `>` to indicate that a particular insurance policy is linked to a URL, as shown in the second example below.
 * Meetings of a client cannot be added with this command.
-* Adding duplicate clients (having the same information for all attributes) is not allowed.

 **Examples**:
 * Example of a client with insurance policy but no URL associated with insurance policy